Sufiyaan-001/Sufiyaan-001/README.md

 ⚡ Fun Fact

-* I juggle a full master's workload with 66+ certs because learning new tech is my ultimate hobby—I've even built models for gaze detection, cancer risk prediction, and real-time gas monitoring!
+* I juggle a full master's workload with 66+ certs because learning new tech is my ultimate hobby, I've even built models for gaze detection, cancer risk prediction, and real-time gas monitoring!

 Check out my projects below, and feel free to connect on LinkedIn or drop me a line at ksufiyaan1124@gmail.com.
 Let's innovate together! 🚀